Dyson hits leadoff homer, Dbacks power past Rockies 9-3

+DENVER (AP) — The usually sure-footed Arizona Diamondbacks made a couple of uncharacteristic base-running mistakes.

+It didn’t matter.
+They found an easy way to around them — the long ball.

-DENVER (AP) — Jarrod Dyson homered on the second pitch of the game during a five-run first inning and was later involved in a quirky double play as the Arizona Diamondbacks cruised to a 9-3 win over the Colorado Rockies on Tuesday night.
+Jarrod Dyson homered on the second pitch of the game during a five-run first inning and was later involved in a quirky double play as the Diamondbacks cruised to a 9-3 win over the Colorado Rockies on Tuesday night.

 It was Dyson’s third career leadoff homer — all this season.
-Christian Walker, Nick Ahmed and David Peralta added two-run homers off Jeff Hoffman (1-4), who was making an emergency start following Jon Gray’s late scratch due to left ankle soreness.
+Christian Walker, Nick Ahmed and David Peralta added two-run homers off Jeff Hoffman (1-4), who was making an emergency start following Jon Gray’s scratch due to left ankle soreness.
 Hoffman surrendered seven runs over two innings.

+“Dyson started the party,” said Ahmed, who’s homered in three straight games.
+“A leadoff homer is always great and hitting can be contagious after that.”

 The strangest play of the night was on an inning-ending double play in the eighth that involved tagging out two Diamondbacks runners caught in rundowns.
 With runners on first and third, Dyson grounded a ball to first baseman Daniel Murphy, who trapped Ahmed between third and home.
 Ahmed was eventually tagged out and Dyson, who had broken toward second, eventually was tagged out going back to first.